ensdomains/l2gateway-demo/README.md

 $ python -m SimpleHTTPServer
 ```

 Finally, go to [http://localhost:8000/](http://localhost:8000/) in your browser to try the demo out.
+You need to add rpc endpoint `http://localhost:9545` with chainId `31337` to your Metamask.

 ## Components
 ### [Caller](caller)